Mich-Martins/Sales-Performance-Product-Intelligence-Dashboard/README.md

 | Recorded revenue | 376,065,225 |
 | Recorded quantity sold | 15,002 |

-The currency represented by `Revenue` is `[NEEDS INPUT]`.
-The data source and whether the records are real, synthetic, or modified are also `[NEEDS INPUT]`.

 Supporting files provide model-image URLs, country flag URLs, dashboard assets, and a text record of the applied DAX measures.
 See [Source and Attribution](docs/source_and_attribution.md).

 ## Tools and Skills Demonstrated

 - Power BI dashboard development
-- Power Query data preparation `[NEEDS INPUT: confirm transformations performed]`
+- Power Query data preparation
 - DAX measures and time intelligence
 - Data modelling with a fact table and date dimension
 - KPI definition and year-over-year comparison